-Why We Use Agile Retrospectives4 min read - Insights
+Why We Use Agile Retrospectives4 min read - Product Management

 In this article, our Project Manager Sophie breaks down why we use agile retrospectives at Sonin.
 Read on to find out how we use retrospective meetings to drive collaboration and increase client satisfaction.
 We also ask our in-house app developers what they think of using agile retrospectives to enhance our app development process.